 We are advancing a new generation of T cell engaging bispecific antibodies, or BsAbs, that may destroy tumor cells by recruitment of host T cells.
 Our Y-BiClone format contains two binding arms for the tumor target and two binding arms for T cells.
 This format was designed to have the minimal binding affinity necessary to recruit T cells.
-We have filed an investigational new drug application, or IND, for our Phase 2 clinical trial with nivatrotamab, our GD2 BsAb product candidate, in Small Cell Lung Cancer, or SCLC.
-In addition, a Phase 1⁄2 clinical trial with nivatrotamab, for the treatment of refractory GD2 positive adult and pediatric solid tumors is ongoing.
+We have a Phase 2 clinical trial ongoing with nivatrotamab, our GD2 BsAb product candidate, in Small Cell Lung Cancer, or SCLC.
+In addition, a Phase 1/2 clinical trial with nivatrotamab, for the treatment of refractory GD2 positive adult and pediatric solid tumors is ongoing.
 Our nivatrotamab program thus addresses large patient populations.
-We are also advancing a CD33 BsAb for the treatment of hematological cancers expressing CD33, a transmembrane receptor expressed on cells of myeloid lineage, for which we filed an IND, and expect to enter clinical testing in the next six to nine months.
+We are also advancing a CD33 BsAb for the treatment of hematological cancers expressing CD33, a transmembrane receptor expressed on cells of myeloid lineage, for which we have filed an IND, and expect to enter clinical testing in the next six months.
 We are advancing a pipeline of other novel BsAbs through late pre-clinical development.
 We believe our BsAbs have the potential to result in improved tumor binding, longer serum half-life and significantly greater T cell mediated killing of tumor cells without the need for continuous infusion.

 We are using the SADA technology, our proprietary radioimmunotherapy platform to advance a series of antibody constructs, where bispecific antibody fragments bind to the tumor before a radioactive payload is injected in a two-step approach.
 We also refer to the SADA technology as Liquid RadiationTM.
-We have designated GD2-SADA for potential use in GD2 positive solid tumors, B7-H3-SADA for potential use in prostate cancer, GPA33-SADA for potential use in colon cancer, and HER2-SADA for potential use in breast cancer as our first SADA constructs, and expect to file an IND for GD2-SADA in 2021.
+We have designated GD2-SADA for potential use in GD2 positive solid tumors, and expect to file an IND for GD2-SADA by the end of 2021.
+We have additional SADA constructs under development, for potential use in prostate cancer, colon cancer, breast cancer and a number of additional indications.
 We believe the SADA technology could potentially improve the efficacy of radiolabeled therapeutics in tumors that have not historically demonstrated meaningful responses to radiolabeled agents.